Seneca plum treesPrunus domestica

-Although relatively unknown in the UK, Seneca is widely considered one of the best plums developed by the New York Agricultural Experiment Stations - for eating fresh it is superb, with a strong sweet plum flavor.
+Although relatively unknown in the UK, Seneca is widely considered one of the best plums developed by the New York Agricultural Experiment Station - for eating fresh it is superb, with a strong sweet plum flavour.
 The fruit size is very large by the standards of European plums.

 Seneca is a useful choice if you are looking for a late-season dessert plum, it ripens in early September.